Skip to content

 Tests perforating Lithium-Ion NMC cells and Lithium Iron LiFePO4 cells found extremely stable and safe behaviour with the LiFePO4 cells as we mentioned earlier, while the NMC cells ignited almost immediately, going off like firecrackers.

-Additionally, LCO, LMO, NCA and Lithium-Ion Polymer or Li-Po (not to be confused with LiFePO4) (common chemistry in older “Pouch”) cells, all behave similar to NMC cells when perforated - immediate ignition, these cells also generate their own Oxygen, which is why submersion, smothering, regular fire extinguishing methods are ineffective to extinguish thermal runaway fires.
+Additionally, LCO, LMO, NCA and Lithium-Ion Polymer or Li-Po (common chemistry in older Pouch cells and not to be confused with LiFePO4), all behave similar to NMC cells when perforated - immediate ignition, these cells also generate their own Oxygen, which is why submersion, smothering, regular fire extinguishing methods are ineffective to extinguish thermal runaway fires.

 Don't be complacent!
 There are still dangers with any battery, even with LiFePO4, these next few points apply to all battery chemistries, the first is venting, what often looks like smoke is actually the release of leaked electrolytes, so what you are seeing is likely gases, dangerous gases that are very harmful, but at least with LiFePO4, it wont turn into a New Years Eve fireworks display.